-Long-term care (LTC) disenrollment: To assist with moving beneficiaries from an acute long-term care facility to an LTC, the DHCS ombudsman will be able to do a current month of disenrollment for the member into FFS in order to facilitate the movement of the beneficiary to the LTC and to allow the provider to bill FFS as needed.
-This will occur when the provider and plan have worked together to move the beneficiary to an LTC facility and have called the ombudsman to have them disenrolled into FFS.
+To assist with moving beneficiaries from an acute long-term care facility to an LTC, the DHCS ombudsman will be able to do a current month of disenrollment for the member in order to facilitate the movement of the beneficiary to the LTC and to allow the provider to bill Fee-For-Service (FFS) as needed.
+This will occur when the provider and plan have worked together to move the beneficiary to an LTC facility and call the ombudsman to have them disenrolled into FFS.

-Please contact us at 1-855-772-9076 or call your local ombudsman.
+Please contact us at 1-855-772-9076 (TTY: 711) or call your local ombudsman.